Willie Burton (basketball, born 1962): National team career

 Burton debuted for the New Zealand Tall Blacks in 2001 at the Goodwill Games.
 He had two more stints with the Tall Blacks, playing in series against Australia (2001) and Hungary (2002).
 Burton was still in the selection mix for the 2002 FIBA World Championship, but was replaced by Ed Book as the team's one allowable naturalised player.

+Coaching career

+Burton joined the Hawke's Bay Hawks as an assistant coach for the 2026 New Zealand NBL season.

-Personal
+Personal life

 Burton and his wife Suzanne, a New Zealander, have two sons, Alonzo and Dominique.
 Alonzo followed in his father's footsteps and joined the Hawke's Bay Hawks in 2012.